Three major fireworks festivals in Amanohashidate

 “Kusedo-Engi” is an ancient document handed down to the Chionji Temple in Miyazu City, Kyoto Prefecture.
 It is written about the legend of Manjusri Bodhisattva and dragons.
 Following is the brief outline of this story.

 Time immemorial, two Gods, “Izanagi no Mikoto” and “Izanami no Mikoto”, created the Japanese Archipelago and Amanohashidate.
 However, on the completed earth, the evil dragons were rampaging so people could not live there.
 Gods discussed every day to find the best solution.
 Finally, Izanagi no Mikoto said, “Manjushri in Mt.
 Wutai, China is the most sacred Buddha of wisdom and has been a dragon’s mentor from ancient times.
-If we enshrine Manjushri here, the evil dragon will surely to be mended their ways.”
+If we enshrine Manjushri here, even the evil dragon will surely mend its ways.”
 Therefore, the gods welcomed the Manjusri Bodhisattva from Mt.
 Wutai to this Kusedo (Amanohashidate).
-Manjushri was kindly and mercifully preached the dragons for a thousand years.
+Manjusri preached to the dragons with kindness and compassion for a thousand years.
 Eventually, they were completely converted, became devout believers of Buddha and vowed to protect people.

 Miyazu Toro Nagashi Fireworks Festival